rs-delve/rs-delve.github.io/README.md

 ```

 Here `CODE` should be a three letter code representing the 'parent report' (e.g. `MAS` for the masks report).
 And `TDX` is TD followed by a number representing the number of the technical appendum.
 E.g. `TD1`.

+The entry `published` indicates whether the document should be shown on the site.
+This can be set to `false` for reports that can only be published after a particular time (due to press release etc.).